Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 ## I2C_M_Test_Bench ##

-To test the I2C_M we found, we will do like in the previous
+To test the I2C_M we found, we will work like in the previous code.
+That means simulate the information we could find in registries of the sensor withour link physically the sensor.
+We thus have to put adresses of registries of humidity sensor that are in the datasheet you can find in the documentation like that :

+## codeC ##

 To end, we have put together all the previous important datas :
 - Counter